MosheOgalbo/shopping-system-microservices/README.md

 A demo shopping platform showcasing enterprise-grade microservices architecture with:

-- **server-net**: ASP .NET Core Web API handling orders/users with PostgreSQL
+- **server-net**: ASP.NET Core Web API to manage products with PostgreSQL
-- **server-node**: Express.js API managing products with MongoDB
+- **server-node**: Express.js API to handle orders/users with MongoDB
 - **shopping-client**: TypeScript SPA frontend (built with Vite) featuring a modern Hebrew interface

+*The frontend communicates with both backend services: fetching products from the ASP.NET Core service and submitting orders to the Node.js service.*

 All services run in Docker Compose for easy local development and testing, demonstrating expertise in polyglot programming, database design, and modern frontend development.